 Cut two rectangles of fabric, 32 1/2″ x 27 1/2″ (if you’re over 6′ tall, add a few inches to both dimensions.
-You need it to be big enough to accomodate you when sitting crosslegged with your knees comfortably cushioned on the zabuton.)
+You need it to be big enough to accommodate you when sitting crosslegged with your knees comfortably cushioned on the zabuton.)
 Note: Cutting a straight line that long can be difficult.
-In order to make sure that my cuts are indeed straight, and that I end up with 90o angles, I use the pulled thread method for cutting straight lines in fabric.
+In order to make sure that my cuts are indeed straight, and that I end up with 90o angles, I use the pulled thread method for cutting straight lines in the fabric.

 Pin the rectangles together and stitch around the edges with a 3/8″ seam allowance, leaving an opening about 4″ wide on one side for turning and stuffing.
 Make sure to backstitch at the corners and on both sides of the opening.
 If you like, you can stitch a small curve on the edges or add a rise, but it’s not necessary.

 Turn and stuff.
 A word about polyester stuffing: it’s tempting to just grab wads of stuffing and jam it in there without a care in the world, but you’ll end up with a lumpy, unusable pillow.
 Take the time to do it right.
 Grab a handful of stuffing and pinch off little pieces.
 You can make a big pile of pinched stuffing and then stuff the pillow by the handful.
 You’ll use a lot less stuffing this way, and your zabuton will be nice and fluffy – not lumpy.